 There are also premium themes that cost a bit to use.
 Below the Free themes option on your dashboard, you’ll see an option where you can click Visit Theme Store to find the paid themes.

-Either way, when picking a theme you want to pay attention to the details in order to make sure it’s a good fit for your store.
+Either way, when picking a theme, you want to pay attention to the details in order to make sure it’s a good fit for your store.

 There’s also a reviews section so you can see what others who purchased the theme love and hate about it.

-A big difference that Shopify provides which other ecommerce site builders don’t is a library of existing Shopify stores that already use each theme.
+A big difference that Shopify provides that other ecommerce site builders don’t is a library of existing Shopify stores that already use each theme.
 You can get a picture-perfect view of the potential for your store that way, plus see how all the different features look and feel on an actual web store.

-#4 – Edit the Look and Feel
+Step 4 – Edit the Look and Feel

 Making your online store uniquely your own is crucial to standing out and ensuring the best customer experience possible.